-My decision to move CyberNaira.com to another web hosting company was not base on the quality of hosting services WhoGoHost offers back then, but I just want to try something new and see the difference in the quality of hosting services.
+My decision to move CyberNaira.com to another web hosting company was not based on the quality of hosting services WhoGoHost offers back then, but I just want to try something new and see the difference in the quality of hosting services.

 So I migrated to NameCheap web hosting company in the middle of 2015 about the time my hosting account will expire with WhoGoHost.

 I made the switch and ask for site migration help from NameCheap technical department.
-Something they were happy to do and completed within few minutes of submitting the request form.
+Something they were happy to do and completed within a few minutes of submitting the request form.

 Everything went well with the site migration as expected so CyberNaira dot com now hosted on another server but domain name still registered by WhoGoHost.